 Wayve

 From 2019 through 2023 I worked on Autonomous Vehicles at the startup Wayve, which is tackling the "moon shot" of applying end-to-end Deep Learning to this problem area, with a particular focus on the challenging driving conditions in London.
-I primarily worked on the Wayve Infinity Simulator , but also on mapping for model direction, and various other bits of core technology.
+I primarily worked on the Wayve Infinity Simulator , but also on mapping for model direction, and contributed a lot of the core tech in our C++ codebase.

 Sports Interactive

 From 2014 through 2018 I worked at Sports Interactive (Sega) on Football Manager, a game with a culture entirely its own.
-Working on a yearly title that ships across five platforms (while dealing with a 20-year-old codebase) was an interesting experience.
+Working on a yearly title that shipped across five platforms (while dealing with a 20-year-old codebase) was quite the experience.

 Maxis